dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2210: Safety nets safeguard all citizens' basic needs.
+### T2210: Society should provide a safety net for all.

 |Support|
 |---|